 By looking at the studies, there does appear to be a connection between alcohol consumption and longevity.

 Additionally, this is just a small sample, and there are dozens of studies that find alcohol lengthens lifespan.

 That said, the key is to drink alcohol in modest doses.
-Specifically, the research is clear that moderate drinkers show decreased mortality risk compared to non-drinkers.
+Specifically, the research shows that moderate drinkers show decreased mortality risk compared to non-drinkers.

-However, this isn’t free license to drink as much as you want.
-The research is also very clear that heavy drinkers have a higher risk of mortality.
+However, this isn’t a free license to drink as much as you want.
+The research is also clear that heavy drinkers have a higher mortality risk.

 Alcohol and Cholesterol

 - Alcohol lowers the risk of atherosclerosis (hardening of the arteries) by increasing HDL levels, otherwise known as “good cholesterol.”
 HDL rises in a dose-dependent fashion with alcohol consumption (9, 10).

 - Reverse cholesterol transport (RCT) increases by 10.8% following an alcoholic beverage.
 RCT refers to the process of removing free cholesterol from the body, and research shows that higher rates of RCT help minimize CVD risk (11).